cynthiatreger/cynthiatreger/README.md

 I am working at Microsoft in the fantastic Azure Networking GBB team :star_struck:

+If you want to find out more about my personal Move to Cloud, check out [this article](https://www.linkedin.com/pulse/think-azure-just-another-customer-branch-from-service-cynthia-treger/). #selfpromotion

 My github journey has only just started, but more repos to come soon!

 ## Repo Structure :clipboard: